 What follows must surely happen in slow-motion: Footsteps, then a small body slams into mine.
 My eyes open and I jerk forward.
 The chain around my neck snaps and the stone, the stone flies free from my hand.
 Lands in the blue-green water with hardly a splash, and disappears from sight.

 I whirl around.
-The little boy’s face is red and I see his mother’s eyes widen in recognition.
+The little boy’s face is red and I see his mother’s eyes widen.
 “Oh!
-You’re - “ The ferry shudders as it approaches the dock, and she reaches out to steady her little boy.
-“I’m sorry, so sorry.
+No - ” The ferry shudders as it approaches the dock; the mother reaches out to steady her little boy.
+“I’m sorry.
 Silas, say you’re sorry.”
 She pushes him forward but he takes off running towards the stairs that lead inside.
 “I’m sorry,” she calls out again as she follows after him.
 And then they are gone.

 My breath is ragged.
 What is wrong with her, this mother who can’t control her child.
 She said it herself, it’s not safe, up here on deck.
 Then she lets her kid run around, she doesn’t pay attention - and look what happens!
 I turn around and grip the railing, my heart still pounding.